-Consent, as defined in the college's Equal Opportunity, Anti-harassment and Nondiscrimination Policy, and as it relates to sexual activity is defined as follows.
+Consent and the purposes for which this definition is used, as defined in the college's Equal Opportunity, Anti-harassment and Nondiscrimination Policy, and as it relates to sexual activity is defined as follows.

 Consent

 Madison College defines consent as, "the equal approval, given freely, willingly and knowingly of each participant to desired sexual involvement.
 Consent is an affirmative, conscious decision - indicated clearly by words or actions - to engage in mutually accepted sexual contact.
 A person compelled to engage in sexual contact by force, threat of force, or coercion has not consented to contact."